 Free Half Board

-Disneyland Paris regularly offers free half board meal plans when booking a holiday package direct on the Disneyland Paris website.
+Disneyland Paris regularly offers free half board meal plans when booking a holiday package directly on the Disneyland Paris website.

 The terms of the offer will vary depending on when you book.
-At the time of writing Disneyland Paris were offering free half board for the entire length of your stay if you stay in a Disney Hotel or at Disney’s Davy Crockett Ranch.
+At the time of writing Disneyland Paris were offering a complimentary half board for the entire length of your stay if you stay in a Disney Hotel or at Disney’s Davy Crockett Ranch.

 Upgrading Select Meals